yl3296/yl3296.github.io/_posts/2015-03-24-GraphCritique.md

 map <- leaflet(data=unem_data, dest = tempdir(), title=" 2015 Unemployment Rate", base.map= "osm", style=unem_style, popup="popup")
 ```

-3. Make a bar chart with sorting.The article in Vox aimed to know where the highest rate lies, then the most straight forward way is barchart.
+**3. Make a bar chart in order to find the state with highest unemployment rate**

+One of the goal of the article in Vox is to find the state with highest rate, then the most straight forward method is barchart.
 By doing it, we can easily  see the maximum, minimum and compare different states.
-Basically,Bar chart is always a better way to show comparation between classes than pie chart.
+Basically, Bar chart is always a better way to make comparation between classes than pie chart.
 Here comes my barchart.

 ![bar](https://cloud.githubusercontent.com/assets/10662777/6846672/63943c26-d396-11e4-99da-41e6c85ac9bf.png)

+**4. Look at trends by line chart and barchart**

-3. Basically, heatmap can give status at a time point, not a dynamic process.
-To know more about the trend and compare between years, I use line chart and bar chart.
+Basically, heatmap shows status at a time point without trend information.
+To know more about the trend and compare between years, I made the following line chart and bar chart.

 ![cali_line](https://cloud.githubusercontent.com/assets/10662777/7014664/bbfb27e6-dc95-11e4-87f0-20f062218e59.png)
 ![rplot_cali](https://cloud.githubusercontent.com/assets/10662777/7014673/d2a45684-dc95-11e4-92d9-d43e229064f3.png)